Madhavi258/E-Health-Card/README.md

 For history refer 'laboratory_history' table.

 We are using localhost.
 So Report files are stored in our machine.
-To view uploaded report from the module go to the folder upload- Vida_Code\vida\hms\laboratory\uploads.
+To view uploaded report from the module go to the folder upload- vida\hms\laboratory\uploads.